PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tutorial.md

 dim(V)
 V == GradedSpace[Irrep[SU₂]](0=>2, 1=>1, 1//2=>1)
 ```
-Note that now `V` has a two-dimensional subspace with spin zero, and two one-dimensional
+`V` has a two-dimensional subspace with spin zero, and two one-dimensional subspaces with
-subspaces with spin 1/2 and spin 1.
-However, a subspace with spin `j` has an additional
+spin 1/2 and spin 1.
+A subspace with spin `j` has an additional `2j+1` dimensional
-`2j+1` dimensional degeneracy on which the irreducible representation acts.
-This brings the
+degeneracy on which the irreducible representation acts.
+This brings the total dimension to
-total dimension to `2*1 + 1*2 + 1*3`.
+`2*1 + 1*2 + 1*3`.
 Creating a tensor with `SU₂` symmetry yields
 ```@repl tutorial
 A = TensorMap(randn, V*V, V)
 dim(A)